Nursing Associate of Applied Science

 Upon completion of the program you will be able to:

-1. Provide safe, quality, evidence-based, patient-centered nursing care in a variety of healthcare settings to diverse patient populations across the lifespan
+1. Provide safe, quality, evidence-based, person-centered nursing care in a variety of healthcare settings to diverse patient populations across the lifespan

-2. Engage in critical thinking and clinical reasoning to make patient-centered care decisions
+2. Engage in critical thinking and clinical reasoning to make person-centered care decisions

 3. Implement quality measures to improve patient care